-Are you excited about Poetry Month?
 I absolutely love teaching poetry!
 That explains why I teach it ALL year!
-Each month I focus on specific types of poetry and then during POETRY MONTH, we review all of our work, create poetry portfolios for a review, and have a POETRY SLAM!
-WOO WOO!
+Each month I focus on TWO types of poetry and then during POETRY MONTH, we review all of our work, create poetry portfolios for a review, and have a POETRY SLAM!
+Read on for details!

 At the beginning of the year, make a bulletin board to display posters of the different types of poetry.
 Leave a space below each one to place a student example.
 Review it with your class and tell them by the end of the year, they will have written an example of all the types.
 For the time being, put a little sign under each type of poetry that says something like, "Under Construction" or "Coming Soon!"
 I place a large 12" X 18" black piece of construction paper under the posters.

 Each month, introduce a new type of poem and teach the rules for that poem.
-Choose a student's sample to place under that particular poem on the bulletin board.
+If you created a bulletin board like above, add a student example.

 The following order works well for upper elementary!

 January- Narrative and Lyrical